davidcarma/pm2-webui/README.md

 # pm2-webui
-PM@ program that allows remote pm2 management , with status , and webui
+PM2 program that allows remote pm2 management , with status , and webui